AlexsanderHamir/PoolX/design docs/pool/shrink-startegy.md

 ### Shrinking Behavior

-- Once a shrink is triggered, the pool reduces its capacity based on the selected strategy:
+- Once a shrink is triggered, the pool reduces its capacity based on the selected `ShrinkPercent`
-  - `"step"`: Shrinks by a percentage (`ShrinkStepPercent`)
-  - `"halve"`: Shrinks to 50% of the current capacity
-  - `"reset"`: Resets capacity to the minimum (`MinCapacity`)
-- Shrinks are never allowed to reduce capacity below `MinCapacity`.

 ---